 The second back-end issue involves the incorporation of new data from the internet of things.
 Much of the data that currently drives political messaging is credit card data, merged with health data, merged with voter registration files.
 Once there is additional behavioral data from lightbulbs, and your car, and the chip in your phone, and all of the data from the internet of things becomes the food for computational propaganda, that will make a seriously deep set of knowledge for political engagement with particular citizens.
 Those are the two back-end things that I think are the most concerning.

-For more from the Forum on this topic, see:
+For more from NED’s International Forum on this topic, see:

 Phil Howard speaks on “Will the Internet of Things Enhance Democracy or Empower Autocrats” at the International Forum for Democratic Studies on January 20, 2016;